gummyBear-Index/KitchenFox/README.md

 [Demo Site](https://kitchenfox.site/)

 ## Overview
-What's better than having an application that lets you make easy decisions on the go?
-KitchenFox, a mobile app built using the MERN (Mongo-Express-React-Node) stack, helps you visualize your kitchen's inventory and recommends recipes based on what you have.
+KitchenFox, an Android and iOS mobile app, helps you visualize your kitchen's inventory and recommends recipes based on what you have.

 Users can keep track of their groceries and produce using the barcode scanning tool.
 They can easily update and delete items that are no longer desired and or expired.